ipfs/specs/RFC/0000-gateway-redirects.md

 ### User benefit

-Provides general URL redirect and redirect support.
+Provides general URL redirect and rewrite support.
 The primary benefit is that developers will be able to host single-page applications in IPFS.
 Pretty 404 pages will likely be the next most common use of this feature.